SasView/sasmodels/doc/developer/overview.rst

 angles into latitude/longitude.
 The choice of projection is set by *sasmodels.generate.PROJECTION*, with the default *PROJECTION=1* for equirectangular and *PROJECTION=2* for sinusoidal.
 The more complicated Guyou and Postel projections are not implemented.
-See explore.jitter.draw_mesh for details.
+See jitter.draw_mesh for details.

 For numerical integration within form factors etc. sasmodels is mostly using